What are hard skills and why are they important?

-If you’re looking for hard skills specific to your job, head directly to our Resume Builder.
-When you add your previous roles to your resume, you’ll get job-specific wording recommendations for your professional summary, work experience and skills section.
+If you’re looking for hard skills specific to your job, head directly to our AI Resume Builder.
+When you add your work history, you’ll get thousands of job-specific skill suggestions to add to your professional summary, work experience and skills section.

 Most jobs require a mix of hard skills and soft skills.
-Understanding the difference between the two is essential to ensuring you have your bases covered.
+Understanding the difference between the two is essential to presenting a well-rounded skill set to employers.

 - Hard skills are abilities and knowledge, usually tied to a specific industry or job, that are acquired through education, on-the-job training or professional development.